Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Experimental Results

 \section{Experimental Results}

-This section holistically evaluates the results from TAGANss.
-First, we visually inspect the TAGANs-generated images and compare them with the ones generated via CycleGANs and Pix2pix.
-Second, we perform an ablation study to independently verify the efficacy of additional hand pose data and the importance of using TAGANs as a background-aware generator.
-We show that the hand pose estimators can be greatly improved by fine-tuning with the data generated by our TAGANs.
+This section evaluates the proposed TAGAN.
+First, we visually inspect the hand images generated by TAGAN and compare them with those generated via CycleGAN~\cite{zhou_eccv18} and Pix2pix Net~\cite{isola_cvpr17}.
+Second, we perform an ablation study to independently verify the efficacy of additional hand pose data and the importance of using TAGAN as a background-aware generator.
+Third, we show that the hand pose estimators can be greatly improved by fine-tuning with the data generated by TAGAN.